tiagopita/veganbase/site/content/_index.md

     mainstream will help to address the world’s biggest social and environmental problems.

-    We think that to build a strong vegan economy we need to connect and empower vegan businesses.
+    To build a strong vegan economy we need to connect and empower vegan businesses.

     We want to promote vegan entrepreneurship and bring together vegan companies so they can easily find each other and cooperate.